patternfly/training-scenarios/html-css/variable-naming-principles/step2-instructions.md

 It should look like this:
 `--pf-global--link--Color: var(--pf-global--danger-color--100);`

-<strong>Note: </strong> The button and expandable component should inherit different colors.
+<strong>Note: </strong> The button component and expandable component should inherit different colors.